top of page

 Apocalypse of Peter

 • Not in the canon: The Apocalypse of Peter was never included in the 7th century Orthodox canon of Scripture due to questions about its apostolic authorship and theological content.
-According to the 3rd century Muratorian Canon it says: "the Apocalypses also of John and Peter only do we receive, which (latter) some among us would not have read in church."
+According to the 3rd century Muratorian Canon it says: "the Apocalypses also of John and Peter only do we receive, which some among us would not have read in church."

 • Disputed authorship and content: While it claims to be written by the Apostle Peter, some early Church Fathers doubted its authenticity whereas others trusted its authenticity.